davidlbit/lego/README.md

 1. Clone the repository.
 2. Set up the database connection.
-3. CD into the src folder
+3. CD into the src folder.
 4. Play around, by executing the provided scripts.